Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-6.md

 > If you want to create a resource group in a different location or with a different name, you're of course free to do so.

-We'll also set up an [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/) and push our image through the registry.
-If you prefer to use the Docker Hub or any other kind of registry, that's also fine.

-Create the registry by running: `az acr create --resource-group rg-azurite --name crazuritedemo --sku Basic`.
-After the registry's been created, we can use the `az acr` CLI tool to build and push our image directly to the registry.
-Ensure you're (still) in the root of your project, where the Dockerfile is located (`~/azurite-demo`) and run `az acr build --image azurite-demo/demo-app:v1 --registry crazuritedemo --file Dockerfile .`.
-This command will allow you to build and push the image using Azure directly.
-Note that we're not specifying a target now, as we don't want the certificate mumbo-jumbo to come along to Azure.

-> You might see some certificate related log messages when applying the `az acr` command.
-Do not worry though, this intermediate container will not be part of Azure's final image.

 The rest of the resources will be created through [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep).
 I highly recommend using Visual Studio Code with the [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.visualstudiobicep) from Microsoft, this makes it a breeze to author Bicep files.

 Create a new Bicep file in the root folder of your project called `main.bicep` (`~/azurite-demo/main.bicep`).
 Once created, we'll add our Storage Account resource definition to it.